johnnymetz/johnny-metz-blog/content/posts/find-nplusone-violations.md

 ## nplusone

-The [nplusone](https://github.com/jmcarp/nplusone) package automatically detects N+1 violations for you.
+The [nplusone](https://github.com/jmcarp/nplusone) package automatically finds N+1 violations for you.
 It comes with a [generic profiler](https://github.com/jmcarp/nplusone#generic) which raises an exception when a violation is executed.
 We can create a fixture in our `conftest.py` file to wrap all of our tests in this profiler.

 ```python
 # conftest.py